fleetdm/fleet/articles/fleet-4.54.0.md

 - Added `fleetctl gitops` and `fleetctl apply` support for `labels_include_all` and `labels_exclude_any` to configure a custom setting.
 - Added UI for uploading custom profiles with a target of hosts that include all/exclude any selected labels.
 - Added the database migrations to create the new `exclude` column for labels associated with MDM profiles (and declarations).
+- Updated host script timeouts to be configurable via agent options using `script_execution_timeout`.
+- `fleetctl` now uses a polling mechanism when running `run-script` to accommodate longer script timeout values.
 - Updated the profile reconciliation logic to handle the new "exclude any" labels.
 - Updated so that the `fleetd` cleanup script for macOS that will return completed when run from Fleet.
 - Updated so that the `fleetd` uninstall script will return completed when run from Fleet.
 - Updated script run permissions -- only admins and maintainers can run arbitrary or saved scripts (not observer or observer+).
 - Updated `fleetctl get mdm_commands` to return 20 rows and support `--host` `--type` filters to improve response time.
 - Updated the instructions for manual MDM enrollment on the "My device" page to be clearer and align with Apple updates.
+- Updated UI to allow device users to reinstall self-service software.
+- Updated API to not return a 500 status code if a host sends a command response with an invalid command uuid.
+- Increased the timeout of the upload software installer endpoint to 4 minutes.
 - Disabled credential caching and reboot on Windows lock.

 ### Vulnerability Management

 - Added "Vulnerable" filter to the host details software table.
+- Fixed Microsoft Office June 2024 false negative vulnerabilities and added custom vulnerability matching.
+- Fixed issue where some Windows applications were getting matched against Windows OS vulnerabilities.

 ### Bug fixes and improvements